-Designer at Wunderlist Joined almost 9 years ago via an invitation from Daryl G. Timothy has invited Dominik Schmidt, Benedikt Lehnert, Vincent Milliken, Jérémy Stenuit, Alex Ribeiro and 22 others, Din Bisevac, Christian Reber, Hany Rizk, Jason Beaton, Francesco Kirchhoff, Johannes Roth, Daniel Vernon, Tobias Negele, sebastian scheerer, Benjamin Roesner, Julius Schäper, Edvinas Bartkus, Jeizzon Mendes, Paul Farino, Kee Yen Yeo, Erdal Bejtula, Stephen Weir, Matthias Mentasti, Daniel Adams, Courtny Cotten, Sib L
+Designer at Wunderlist Joined over 10 years ago via an invitation from Daryl G. Timothy has invited Dominik Schmidt, Benedikt Lehnert, Vincent Milliken, Jérémy Stenuit, Alex Ribeiro and 22 others, Din Bisevac, Christian Reber, Hany Rizk, Jason Beaton, Francesco Kirchhoff, Johannes Roth, Daniel Vernon, Tobias Negele, sebastian scheerer, Benjamin Roesner, Julius Schäper, Edvinas Bartkus, Jeizzon Mendes, Paul Farino, Kee Yen Yeo, Erdal Bejtula, Stephen Weir, Matthias Mentasti, Daniel Adams, Courtny Cotten, Sib L

 So it's been over 2 years since the last redesign of my website and I've had the privilege to have worked on some cool projects over that period.
 I figured it was time for the next iteration in the cycle.

 Our industry evolves over time.
 As we become more familiar with technology and it becoming more integrated into our lives, the interfaces we are confronted with will have to change.

 Your right to say Wunderlist never make design decisions solely based on current trends.
 The decisions we make try to solve problems.
 The problems we are facing now are more centred around speed, accessibility and future proofing.

 Pen and paper are out biggest competitor because it so fast to grab a piece of paper to jot down ideas.
 We want to make Wunderlist as fast as possible.
 The new design allows us to render your to-do faster by removing the need to draw heavy and transparent elements on the web which slow things down.
 We're also able to develop faster, bringing updates and improvements to our users at speed.